-As of December 31, 2022, we had approximately \$3.1 billion of debt maturing within the next 12 months, including (i) \$1.7 billion of short-term borrowings under our commercial paper program (net of related discount on issuance); (ii) \$725 million of tax-exempt bonds with term interest rate periods that expire within the next 12 months, which is prior to their scheduled maturities; (iii) \$500 million of 2.4% senior notes that mature in May 2023 and (iv) \$192 million of other debt with scheduled maturities within the next 12 months, including \$65 million of tax-exempt bonds.
-As of December 31, 2022, we have classified \$2.7 billion of debt maturing in the next 12 months as long-term because we have the intent and ability to refinance these borrowings on a long-term basis as supported by the forecasted available capacity under our \$3.5 billion long-term U.S. and Canadian revolving credit facility ("\$3.5 billion revolving credit facility"), as discussed below.
-The remaining \$414 million of debt maturing in the next 12 months is classified as current obligations.
+As of December 31, 2023, we had approximately \$2.8 billion of debt maturing within the next 12 months, including (i) \$1.6 billion of tax-exempt bonds with term interest rate periods that expire within the next 12 months, which is prior to their scheduled maturities; (ii) \$859 million of short-term borrowings under our commercial paper program (net of related discount on issuance); (iii) \$175 million of other debt with scheduled maturities within the next 12 months, including \$60 million of tax-exempt bonds, and (iv) \$156 million of 3.5% senior notes that mature in May 2024.
+As of December 31, 2023, we have classified \$2.4 billion of debt maturing in the next 12 months as long-term because we have the intent and ability to refinance these borrowings on a long-term basis as supported by the forecasted available capacity under our \$3.5 billion long-term U.S. and Canadian revolving credit facility ("\$3.5 billion revolving credit facility"), as discussed below.
+The remaining \$334 million of debt maturing in the next 12 months is classified as current obligations.